robpecoraro/tipCalculator/README.md

-# Basic App: The Tip calculator.
+# Basic App: The Tip calculator

 I expanded on another simple app that just added two values from text boxes.
 I used this app to practice formating doubles to the standard 2 decimal places.